Bardin08/SecLabs/README.md

 ## 📌 Description:

 This repository contains hands-on lab exercises focused on understanding and implementing OAuth2 authentication protocols.
-Crafted with ❤️ by students of the renowned Igor Sikorsky Kyiv Polytechnic Institute in Ukraine, these labs aim to provide practical insights into modern authentication and security.
+These labs aim to provide practical insights into modern authentication and security.
 Dive deep into different OAuth2 flows and empower your applications with secure token-based authentication.

 ## 📂 Contents: